atila-gh/Ooprex/README.md

 - Full tree structure
 - All code with line numbers
 - Docstrings and metadata
-- AI-friendly comments with instructions
+- AI-friendly comments with instructions (The entire project is collected in just one file.)

 Feed it to **ChatGPT, Claude, Gemini** and get:
 - 📊 Architecture analysis